|If you enjoy this, the entire AOC Sunday Report is RIGHT HERE!|

 A swift 180° turn from “Hosanna to the Son of David.”
 How quick are men to turn upon that of a good thing.
 As Charles Spurgeon said "It is an astounding thing and a proof of human depravity that men do not themselves seek salvation.
 They even deny the necessity of it and would sooner run away than be partakers of it."
 This is due to our natural inclination to choose the fruit of death rather than the bread of life, which comes from the Baker of Life, Jesus Christ.

-I was reading Genesis 40 a while back with my parents and it struck me how the tale of the baker and the butler of the Pharaoh, with each with three days to their eventual fates, was a parallel to Christ.
-Why the two had differing fates is not clear in Scripture, but for certain Christ is the Baker of Life, and who in three days arose from the dead to have conquered death.
 The Bread of Life is Christ’s sacrifice for us, and every time we partake of it in Holy Communion and listening to the Gospel and the Epistle, we must always remember the cost of our freedom from death.
-Also with the cost comes conditions, namely that we profess Christ as Our Saviour and to put Him first in our lives, love God with all our heart, soul and mind, and love our neighbors as ourselves.
+This Bread did not come to us without a cost namely His Death and resurrection.
+It also comes with conditions, namely that we profess Christ as Our Saviour and to put Him first in our lives, love God with all our heart, soul and mind, and love our neighbors as ourselves.
 We have heard this before in the Summary of the Law.
-This is what the Law of God condenses down to, and this is what all our laws that we set forth must be based upon, for there is no other rational or foundational base so great and solid as Christ.
+This is what the Law of God condenses down to, and this is what all laws we set forth must be based upon, for there is no other rational or foundational base so great and solid as Christ.
 He must be the Chief Cornerstone in our lives, if our lives are to have any meaning.
 There are those who He is not chief in, and they are those who may vainly profess His name with their lips, but not in their actions.
 This is a great sorrow for them.
 They have not kept the Word of God in their hearts, though they may shallowly profess it with their lips.
 It is action and not diction that counts!

-Make no mistake, we are engaged in a World War with the Prince of Air, the Prince of this world for the souls of men, starting with our own, a World War which has been going on since the beginning of time.
-But we know the ending is in our favor for certain, for the Book of Revelations tells us so.
+Make no mistake, we are engaged in a World War with the Prince of Air, the Prince of This World for the souls of men, starting with our own, a World War which has been going on since the beginning of time.
+But we know the ending is in our favor for certain, for the Book of Revelation tells us so.

 As individuals we may not experience victory here on earth.
 We may struggle with problems in this world and our own, our whole lifespan on this planet.
 We may not see and savor that victory here on earth; but we know in the end He will be victorious as we know the Savior.
 We will win, for we are on His Side.